greedyPotato/2Dsnake/README.md

 # 2Dsnake
-a 2D snake game made with java grid
+i was bored , so ive made this a 2D snake game made with java just run main file and have fun.